hksonngan/astir.firework/doc/source/image.rst

 **Notes**

-Input images are normalize before computing the frc.
+Input images must be not normalize before computing the frc, in order to avoid (negative value).

 image_ifft